• Skip to primary navigation

 Instructions

-• If you don't love creamy dressings, you could use a honey and mustard vinaigrette instead.
+• If you don't love creamy dressings, you could use a honey and mustard vinaigrette instead, but this would remove a lot of the protein.

 • Avoid using long pastas like spaghetti for this.

-• Fresh herbs add lots of extra flavour to this.
-Chives also work well.
+• Fresh herbs add lots of extra flavor to this and dill goes really well, but chives also work too.

 • Add some diced avocado for extra creaminess.